Willster419/RelhaxModpack/README.md

 ####*How can I use the "auto-install" option?*
   You need to create a shortcut to the application.
 Right click it, properties.
 In the target textbox, append "/auto-install config_file.xml", where:
-  -"auto-install " (<--note the space, required!) is the command -"config_file.xml" is the filename of your saved config prefrence file you made from the mod selection window.
+  - "auto-install " (<--note the space, required!) is the command
+  - "config_file.xml" is the filename of your saved config prefrence file you made from the mod selection window.
 The config MUST be in the folder "RelHaxUserConfigs" for this feature to work!

 ####(1)Performance measurements: